liuminhaw/pycomic/README.md

 `geckodriver` need to be installed before program can be run

 #### Setup
 Run `setup.sh` script to setup program for use
+`~/.bashrc` need to be reload after setup

+#### Configuration
+`.pycomic.ini` config file will be create in user's home directory
+Modify `.pycomic.ini` for custom configuration

 ### Version 1.0.0